 Any person who meets any of the following criteria, MUST NOT ENTER our Retirement Villages and Aged Care Facilities for at least 14 days:

 - Persons who have returned from overseas or interstate in the past 14 days; or

 - Persons who have been in contact with any person who has returned from outside Australia or interstate within the last 14 days; or

 If you are experiencing any cold or flu-like symptoms, please call your local GP or 13 HEALTH (13 43 25 84).

 Aged Care Additional Entry Restrictions For Visitors

 In addition to the visiting restrictions above, from June 17 2020, the following will also apply to TriCare’s Aged Care Facilities:

 - All visitors must have had the 2020 seasonal flu vaccination or will have by the 1st May;

-- All visits are restricted to the resident’s bedroom and for no longer than 2 hours;
+- All visits are restricted to the resident’s bedroom; and

 As per the Federal Government directive, all visitors and staff entering a residential aged care service must have a current influenza vaccination and provide evidence of vaccination at the time of entry to the Aged Care Home.